Siris01/hyper-shellect-fork/README.md

-# hyper-shellect2
+# hyper-shellect-fork

-hyper-shellect2 is a small hyper plugin that lets you configure a menu of multiple shells or SSH hosts, that you can select from and switch between.
+hyper-shellect-fork is a small hyper plugin that lets you configure a menu of multiple shells or SSH hosts, that you can select from and switch between.

 You can add and remove as many shells as your little heart desires, they're all stored in your `.hyper.js`